 What Is The Best Food For Birds At Home?

-As mentioned earlier, the variety of the foods is way limited for pet birds compared to wild birds.
+As mentioned earlier, the variety of foods is way limited for pet birds compared to wild birds.
 This is why the best and most balanced diet for birds is often considered the one with a combination of natural and artificial diets.
 However, in general, the following are the major elements of the pet bird diet that are often provided to them by most pet bird owners and recommended by vets.
 Continue reading the following to learn about what to feed your birds for their better health.

 Seeds & Nuts

 One of the most common food choices among pet birds is nuts and seeds.
-However, oftentimes, according to the Veterinarians, giving them too much or on a daily basis isn’t the best baby bird food or even for adult birds.
-Bird Seeds are full of fattening and combining seeds and nuts can cause some serious health issues among pet birds.
+However, oftentimes, according to Veterinarians, giving them too much or on a daily basis isn’t the best baby bird food or even for adult birds.
+Bird Seeds are fully fattening and combining seeds and nuts can cause some serious health issues among pet birds.

 However, you can serve the seeds and nuts as treats.
 Also, you can use them as the best bird food for winter but if it is provided only occasionally.
 It is also a good part of the birds winter care plan.
 You will need to make sure that they should be fed to the birds at a minimum level.
 If you have wild birds in the backyard then feeding the seeds is a great option.